sana-ajani/taskrunner-code/README.md

 ## Running the extension
 1. Open this example in VS Code
-2. F5 to start debugging the Extension Host
-3. Task Runner view should be shown in Explorer pane
+2. Task Runner view should be shown in Explorer pane on start up
-4. Click on a task to execute it
+3. Click on a task to execute it